LineageOS/charter/device-support-requirements.md

 * Maintainers MUST document for users on the Wiki a valid Recovery image by which to install LineageOS zip files.
 * Devices that do not have traditional Recovery images MUST support & document another means of installation for LineageOS zip files.
 * Maintainers SHOULD verify that Teamwin Recovery Project (TWRP) official distributions work for LineageOS installation.
-* Failures in official TWRP recoveries should be raised with the TWRP team or remedied by the maintainer.
+* Failures in official TWRP recoveries SHOULD be raised with the TWRP team or remedied by the maintainer.
 * Maintainers SHOULD provide a custom recovery link in Wiki documentation if TWRP does not officially support their device.